 The Last Orders Project raises awareness of the problems associated with drinking alcohol and other forms of substance misuse to people over the age of 50.

 We are delivering workshops and interactive sessions in community locations promoting the importance of safe and responsible drinking.

 The Last Orders project gives older people easier access to a wide range of information that helps them understand the importance of safe drinking, including information about the possible contraindications of drinking when taking medication as well as the dangers of other substance misuse.
 It also promotes wellbeing and prevention initiatives, especially for people at risk of developing drinking problems.

 Interactive workshops will encourage people to recognise and acknowledge the potential dangers associated with alcohol and other substances, and to understand different possible trigger points.

-If you are worried about your own alcohol consumption or substance use, or that of someone close to you, please contact our Project Coordinator, Jackie Johnson, on 0116 223 7366, 07738 820978 or firstname.lastname@example.org.
+If you are worried about your own alcohol consumption or substance use, please contact our team on 0116 223 7366 or email email@example.com

-If you would like to arrange for Jackie to come along and run a workshop for your community group, please just get in touch.
+If you would like to arrange for us to come along and run a workshop for your community group, please just get in touch.

 Age UK Leicester Shire & Rutland is working in partnership with

 Turning Point in order to deliver The Last Orders Project.